Mellon Community at QC

 The Mellon Seminar

-All fellows attend a seminar that meets bi-weekly in the Fall and Spring semesters.
-The seminar exposes fellows to texts and theories related to their development as scholars.
-Fellows engage the readings, make presentations and carve out their areas of research.
-They are encouraged to submit articles on their research projects to the MMUF journal, and to make presentations at both the New York MMUF conference and the Wesleyan Conference.
-The MMUF at the College aims to create a community of young scholars and involve them in the intellectual life of the College and other easily accessible Mellon programs.
+Students are encouraged (though not required) to submit articles on their research projects to the MMUF journal.
+They are required to give presentations at the annual New York MMUF conference.
+The MMUF program aims to create a community of young scholars and involve them in the intellectual life of the College and other easily accessible Mellon programs.

 The Mentoring Program

 Each fellow is assigned a faculty mentor who supervises his/her research project.
 The fellow may also be involved in working on some aspect of his or her faculty mentor’s research project.
-Such close interactions with faculty mentors give fellows insight into life in the Academy, and stretch their imaginations allowing them to envision themselves as young scholars.
-These interactions also have the very practical advantage of adding substance and solidity to graduate school applications.
+Such close interactions with faculty mentors give fellows insight on life in academia, and cultivates their worldview, empowering them to envision themselves as young scholars.
+These interactions also have the practical advantage of adding substance and solidity to graduate school applications.

-Tuition for fellows is funded by the Queens College Foundation through the Office of Honors and Scholarships.
-Fellows receive a yearly stipend of $4000 and up to $3000 for summer research funded by the Mellon Foundation.
+Tuition for fellows (not including fees) is funded by the Queens College Foundation through the Office of Honors and Scholarships.
+Fellows receive a monthly stipend towards educational expenses during the academic year and summer research funding provided by the Mellon Foundation.